 Guyana also offers a business visa.
 While this visa doesn’t allow a person to be employed within the country, it does allow for various other business matters.
 This documentation is useful for people planning to invest in companies in the area.
 It would also be a valid visa for establishing a subsidiary.

-What You Need to Obtain a Guyana Work Visa
+Requirements to Obtain Guyana Work Visas

 To receive a work permit, applicants must have the following: